tehopirtti/spotifybaton/slack/README.md

 | /remote   | Player remote control  |                    |
 | /operator | Add or remove operator | add\|del @username |
 | /channel  | Join or leave channel  | add\|del #channel  |
-## OAuth & Permissions
+## OAuth & permissions
-### OAuth Tokens
+### OAuth tokens
-Bot user OAuth token must be provided in definitions.
+Bot user (not user) OAuth token must be provided in definitions.
 ### Scopes
 #### Bot token scopes
 This list is still under figuring it out...
 # Cache
 SpotifyBaton uses its own local server-side storage to cache Slack channels and users due to Slack endpoint rate limitations.
 Stored data expire in 10 minutes and will be refreshed after that.